dweekly/docs/pages/web/amp-journeys.md

 ### Targeting Audiences with a URL

 With AMP, Google will serve your page from the Google AMP cache.
 This means that the URL that serves your AMP page will look something like `https://www.google.com/amp/s/www.example.com/amp/doc.html`.
 However, Branch passes through your original source URL, and this is what you should use for audience targeting.
-For the advanced audience filter **Is viewing a page URL**, you'll want to use the original URL where you host the AMP page.
+For the advanced audience filter <notranslate>**Is viewing a page URL**</notranslate>, you'll want to use the original URL where you host the AMP page.
 In this example, that would be `https://www.example.com/amp/doc.html`.

 ### Deep linking with AMP